 - Our Board of Directors determines the portion of member-owner net income allocated for distribution, as well as what to re-invest in our business, within the minimum and maximums dictated by IRS guidelines.

 - Most patronage refunds for food co-ops are between 0.5% and 1% of the money spent by a member-owner, for a healthy, thriving co-op with a profit of 2-3% of sales.

 Our co-op’s fiscal year is from July 1 to June 30th, however, the Board must wait until our tax audit is finalized before they make a decision on whether to distribute a refund and how much to distribute.
 If the Board detemines our co-op is financially healthy enough to distribute patronage refunds for the fiscal year, vouchers are generally mailed to each qualifying member-owner during February in the following fiscal year.

-For fiscal year 2016, we did not mail patronage refund vouchers to anyone who spent less than $163.94, as these vouchers would be for less than $1 and the cost of printing & mailing them would exceed that.
+For fiscal year 2017, we did not issue patronage refunds to member-owners who spent less than $180, as these refunds would be less than $1, which would exceed the cost of processing.
 The Board may choose to increase that threshold in future years.